 Apart from using water-saving sprinklers, the HOA can also choose a landscape maintenance company that utilizes green practices and uses eco-friendly tools, such as propane-powered lawnmowers and solar-powered irrigation systems.

 Start a Community Garden

 A community garden can provide unlimited benefits to your residents.
 It beautifies unused land, brings residents together, and provides those with green thumbs a chance to be outside and create something that they can be proud of.
 Fresh fruits and vegetables can be distributed throughout the community, reducing the need to visit grocery stores.
-Having more plants in your community also helps local animal life thrive and improve the overall quality of life in your area.
+Having more plants in your community also helps local animal life thrive and improves the overall quality of life in your area.

 Invest in Solar-Powered Lights

-Solar-powered lights can be expensive, but it can save you astounding amounts of money in the long run.
+Solar-powered lights can be expensive, but they can save you astounding amounts of money in the long run.
 Once any type of solar lighting is in place, it immediately begins paying for itself.
 You can start small and replace one outdoor lighting at a time.

 A gradual shift towards a green HOA is better than nothing at all.
 If HOA reserve funds are really tight, you can opt for energy-efficient bulbs which can help reduce the community’s carbon footprint.